ZoneMinder/zoneminder/README.txt

 startup and then can be accessed directly with no further overhead. o     LANGUAGE - Support for the Danish language has now  been included.
-Thanks for forum user `voronwe' for his  work  on this.
+Thanks for forum user 'voronwe' for his  work  on this.
 Select dk_dk in the languages preferences to use  this language.

-o     FEATURE  - Events viewed in the events listing view  can now be saved locally by clicking on the `Export' button.
+o     FEATURE  - Events viewed in the events listing view  can now be saved locally by clicking on the 'Export' button.
 This creates a tar or zip file of the selected file groups, such as images,  videos  etc,  as  well  as,  optional,  HTML  pages describing  the  basic details about  the  event  and  frame